rorisangputu/Prog6221.Semester-1.POE/README.md

   - Close the application .

 The application does not persist between iterations, all data is cleared when app is exited.

+The application shouls be run in Visual Studio, it is C# Console Application.

 Link to github repo https://github.com/rorisangputu/Prog6221.Semester-1.POE-Part-1.git